FusionAuth/fusionauth-site/site/_posts/2020-08-19-theme-registration-form.md

 ### Modifying a theme via API

 To change the hints and validation messages, you must edit a file containing messages.
-This is a Java resources file, and can be changed via the administrative user interface or the API.
+This is a Java properties file, and can be changed via the administrative user interface or the API.
 In this post, you're going to use the API to make the changes.
 This will show the power of the API first approach that FusionAuth takes, as well as providing a way to version control the file, should you so desire.

 These scripts assume you are running FusionAuth at `http://localhost:9011`; if not, adjust accordingly.
 These scripts are [also available on GitHub](https://github.com/FusionAuth/fusionauth-theme-management).
 They also require you to have [jq](https://stedolan.github.io/jq/) and python3 installed locally.